About History Reclaimed

 Nigel Biggar, CBE

 is Regius Professor of Moral and Pastoral Theology, Oxford, and Director of the McDonald Centre for Theology, Ethics, and Public Life.
 His works include What’s Wrong with Rights?
 (2020), and Between Kin and Cosmopolis: An Ethic of the Nation (2014).
 His latest book, Colonialism: A Moral Reckoning will be published by William Collins in 2022.
+He is a member of the HR editorial advisory committee.

 Jeremy Black, MBE